A sequential estimation problem with control and discretionary stopping: Results

-The third equality is a consequence of the fact, noted in the paragraph right before Proposition~\ref{prop3.1}, that the distribution of the \textsc{Markov} process $Q^u(\cdot)$ does not depend on $u(\cdot)\in\U$; whereas the fourth and fifth equalities are evident.
+The third equality is a consequence of the fact, noted in the paragraph right before Proposition~\ref{prop3.1}, that the $\P^u-$distribution of the diffusion process $Q^u(\cdot)$ is the same for all control processes $u(\cdot)\in\U\,$; whereas the fourth and fifth equalities are evident.

 The claimed optimality of the pair $(\tau^*,u^*(\cdot))$ is now clear. \end{proof}